Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum: Discussion

 We first demonstrate that it is only possible for up to two of the three deviations from a power law to be explained by Poisson noise about a single power law distribution.
 Therefore, at least one feature must be added on top of a power law to describe the data.

-We then perform a more thorough analysis, simulating thousands of BBHs with realistic measurement uncertainty, selection effects, and a known underlying distribution.
+We then perform a more thorough analysis, simulating thousands of BBHs with measurement uncertainty, selection effects, and a known underlying distribution.
 We fit the \PS{} model to the resulting catalogs and find that the data is inconsistent with a single power law, agreeing with the LVK result.
 However, we find that one of the previously identified features, an underdensity at $\sim14\Msun$, may not be present in the true astrophysical distribution.
 Instead, it may have been the result of a Poisson fluctuation around a simple power law, or an artifact of the models used to fit the mass spectrum.
 The metrics constructed in this work differ from those previously used to assess the significance of features in the mass distribution because, by virtue of comparing to several simulated catalogs, they correct for the look-elsewhere effect.
 This is only in mild tension with the conclusions reached by \cite{O3b_pop}, as they report ``modest evidence'' in favor of a dip at $14\Msun$.

-We find the other two previously identified peaks, at $\sim10\Msun$ and $\sim35\Msun$, unlikely to be the result of Poisson noise or modeling artifacts.
-Simulated catalogs coming from distributions that do not include these features can reproduce the height of the $\sim10\Msun$ peak, but not its lack of support for zero perturbation.
-The $\sim35\Msun$ peak is difficult to reproduce from featureless catalogs in any way.
+We find the other two previously identified peaks, at ${\sim10\Msun}$ and ${\sim35\Msun}$, unlikely to be the result of Poisson noise or modeling artifacts.
+Simulated catalogs coming from distributions that do not include these features can reproduce the height of the ${\sim10\Msun}$ peak, but not its lack of support for zero perturbation.
+The ${\sim35\Msun}$ peak is difficult to reproduce from featureless catalogs in any way.

-Our conclusions are consistent with a recent study by \cite{Callister_2022} who fit the BBH mass distribution with an autoregressive model and find that the primary mass distribution gradually decreases as a function of mass and exhibits two local maxima but no local minima.
+Our conclusions are consistent with a recent study by \cite{callister_parameter-free_2023} who fit the BBH mass distribution with an autoregressive model and find that the primary mass distribution gradually decreases as a function of mass and exhibits two local maxima with a relatively flat continuum between them.
+They interpret the 14 solar mass dip found by other analyses to be a flattening of the power law index at lower masses rather than a local minimum.
 We also find similar results to \cite{edelman_cover_2022} who construct the mass distribution entirely from basis splines and find peaks at $\sim10\Msun$ and $\sim35\Msun$.
 The significance of the peaks near $10\Msun$ and $35\Msun$, as well as the lack of significance of the dip near $14\Msun$, is also in agreement with \cite{Sadiq_2022} and \cite{wong_automated_2022}.

 The dip near $\sim14\Msun$ may be a large Poisson fluctuation or an artifact of the models used to characterize it.
 If it is in fact a feature of the underlying distribution, it is difficult to resolve with current observations. \comment{However, it will be distinguishable from noise by the end of the fourth LVK observing run to \result{X\%} if it is present in the true distribution.}